horga83/shellChatGPT/README.md

     chatgpt.sh -w path/to/audio.mp3
     chatgpt.sh -w path/to/audio.mp3 "en" "This is a poem about X."

-Generate transcription from voice recording, set portuguese as input language:
+Generate transcription from voice recording, set Portuguese as input language:

     chatgpt.sh -w pt